Vasantdada Patil: Political career

-He served as Chairman of Latthe Education Society.
-He started Miraj Medical College, Civil hospital, Akashwani (All India Radio station) at Sangli.

-While active in politics from 1937, he first served as a Minister from 1972 until 1976 under Chief Minister Vasantrao Naik.
-In 1976 he was dropped from the Cabinet.
-He later served as Chief Minister of Maharashtra three times between 1976 and 1985.
+He was Chief Minister of Maharashtra three times between 1976 and 1985.

 He was elected as a member of 7th Lok Sabha from Sangli (Lok Sabha constituency) in 1980.

-Education

-Vasantdada Patil made great contributions to education.
-Before 1983, few engineering and technical colleges served Maharashtra.
-Hence, most students were going to other states for studies.
-Patil sponsored a bill to create private engineering and technical colleges in Maharashtra.
-Maharashtra became a centre for engineering and technical education.

-He established Padmabhushan Vasantdada Patil Institute of Technology at Budhgaon, near Sangli on Sangli Tasgaon Road in Maharashtra.

 Political and family connections

-In 1985 he was embroiled in a public dispute with a Deputy Commissioner of BMC, G R Khairnar, for having demolished Patel's son's hotel "Step In".
+In 1985 he was embroiled in a public dispute with a Deputy Commissioner of BMC, G R Khairnar, for having demolished Patil's son's hotel "Step In".
 Khairnar eventually became a hero for taking on politicians, including Sharad Pawar.
 This dispute, meanwhile, discredited Congress rule and combined with other issues, gave the Shiv Sena-BJP combination an upper hand in subsequent elections.

 His elder son Prakashbapu Vasantdada Patil and his grandson Pratik Prakashbapu Patil are former MPs from Sangli.